Wai khru ram muay

-Wai khru ram muay (ไหว้ครูรำมวย, RTGS: wai khru ram muai, [wâːj kʰrūː rām mūɛj]) is a ritual performed by participants before fighting in muay Thai competitions.
+Wai khru ram muay (ไหว้ครูรำมวย, RTGS: wai khru ram muai, [wâːj kʰrūː rām mūɛj]) is a ritual performed by participants before fighting in Muay Thai competitions.

-Wai khru is a universal concept that exists in almost all of Thai performance art - from Thai traditional music to classical Khon dance and fighting arts, such as krabi krabong and Muay Thai.
-The wai is a traditional Thai greeting with the palms together as a sign of respect.
-Khru is the Thai form of the Sanskrit word guru meaning 'teacher'.
-Ram is the Thai word for dancing in classical style, and muay means 'boxing'.
-The full term can therefore be translated as 'war-dance saluting the teacher', but Thai speakers generally shorten it either to wai khru or ram muay.
-The ram muay shows respect and gratitude to the boxer's teacher, parents, and ancestors.
-In the days when boxers fought in front of the royalty, the ram muay also paid respect to the king.
+Wai khru, or Wai kru, is a Thai concept that exists in almost all of Thai performance art - from traditional Thai music to classical Khon dance and fighting arts, such as Krabi Krabong and Muay Thai.
+The ritual consists of 2 parts: "Wai khru" and "Ram muay," made up of 4 different Thai words.
+Wai is a traditional Thai greeting with the palms together as a sign of respect.
+Khru is the Thai form of the Sanskrit word guru meaning "teacher."
+Ram is the Thai word for dancing in classical style, and Muay means "boxing."
+The full term can therefore be translated as "war-dance saluting the teacher," but Thai speakers generally shorten it either to Wai khru or Ram muay.
+At its core, the Wai khru ceremony reflects the deeply established values of Thai culture - values of respect for authority, gratitude for knowledge, and reverence for tradition.
+Similarly, the Ram muay is a series of choreographed movements often performed before a Muay Thai bout to show respect and gratitude to the fighter's teacher, parents, and ancestors.
+In the days when fighters fought in front of the royalty, the Ram muay also paid respect to the king.

+Origins and History

+Tracing back to the ancient roots of Thailand, Muay Thai wasn't only a form of combat but also a fundamental part of society, deeply intertwined with religious beliefs and cultural practices.
+In the early days, fighters often asked for blessings and protection from the monks before battles.
+This practice gradually evolved into the formalized ceremony known as Wai khru, but as the practice of Muay Thai advanced from battlefield tactics to a sport, the spiritual aspects of Wai Kru remained an integral part, transitioning from a connection with spirits to a connection with teachers and trainers.
+Over the centuries, Wai Kru has transformed from a pre-battle Muay Thai ritual to a timeless tradition embodying respect, gratitude, and cultural heritage.
+It is a moment of unity, as practitioners come together to honor their shared heritage and forge bonds that go beyond the boundaries of language and nationality.